Assessment is more than a diagnostic process – it is an empowerment process.

-- History and Interviews: My first step is to learn as much about you or your child as possible.
+- History and Interviews: The first step in the assessment is to learn as much about you or your child as possible.
 This most often involves interviews with family and caregivers, formal questionnaires, and a review of records.

 - Observation: For children, I will observe them at school during academic and social times to see how they interact with the learning environment.